coralproject/pillar/README.md

 # Pillar Server
-The backend service layer is a REST based web-service module written in golang.
+Pillar is a REST based web-service module written in golang.
 It provides the following services:

 * Imports external data into the coral data model
 * Allows CRUD operation on coral data model
 * Provides simple queries on coral data model

 **Important**
-The Server interacts with a Mongo DB instance and this information must be provided through an environment variable.
-Use the following format:
+You can configure the server using three environment variables.
+See ```config/dev.cfg``` file as an example.
+Make changes to the config file as needed and source it as follows

 ~~~
-ENV MONGODB_URL mongodb://<user>:<password>@<host>:<port>/coral
+> source config/dev.cfg
 ~~~